 Welcome to our dedicated page for MetLife news (Ticker: MET), a resource for investors and traders seeking the latest updates and insights on MetLife stock.

-MetLife, Inc. (NYSE: MET) generates a steady flow of news as a global financial services company focused on insurance, annuities, employee benefits and asset management.
-Founded in 1868 and operating in more than 40 markets worldwide, the company regularly issues updates that reflect its broad presence in the United States, Asia, Latin America, Europe and the Middle East.
+MetLife, Inc. provides insurance, annuities, employee benefits and asset management through subsidiaries and affiliates serving individual and institutional customers.
+Founded in 1868, the company operates in more than 40 markets and reports activity across the United States, Asia, Latin America, Europe and the Middle East.

 Summary not available.